By Dr. Simon B. Small, DPM, FACFS, FAAPSM

 Do the following series of Achilles tendon exercises:

-Stretch 1: Extend your left foot in front of the right one: stretch the Achilles tendon of the rear leg by bending the front leg with hands on knee.
+Stretch 1: Extend your left foot in front of the right one: stretch the Achilles tendon of the rear leg by bending the front leg with hands on the knee.
 Force your weight back toward the ground through the back heel.

 Stretch 2: Face a flight of stairs, placing both forefeet parallel to the front edge of the same step, without bouncing, relax and allow gravity to pull your heels downward for about 20 seconds.